 Connect to Suji

-Once the connector shows Connected and your bot appears online in Discord:- Go to any text channel in your Discord server where the bot has access
+Once the bot shows as online in your Discord server:- Open any text channel the bot has access to.

-- Send a message — your OpenClaw agent should reply
+- Send a message — your OpenClaw agent should reply.

 Troubleshooting